Inflation falls to a new low

 This marked a new low for the CPIH rate after seeing a recent peak of 9.6% in October 2022.
 Downward contributions to the new rate came from, most notably, a drop in transport costs but this was offset but some upward movement in food and non-alcoholic beverages.

-While the rate of inflation for food and non-alc beverages has seen a continued drop these recent months, September saw a slight rise for the division from the previous month, and sat at 1.8% in the year to September.
+While the rate of inflation for food and non-alcoholic beverages has seen a continued drop in recent months, September saw a slight rise for the division from the previous month, and sat at 1.8% in the year to September.
 This was 0.5 percentage points higher than the August figure.

 This slight rise has been put down to an increase in price for products such as cheese, milk and eggs as well as fruit.
 However, this was slightly offset by a fall in price for bread and cereals, though not enough to prevent an overall impact on the division.